Xilinx/Vitis-AI/DPU-TRD/prj/Vitis/README.md

 #### 5.2.1 Building the Hardware Design

-We need install the Vitis Core De
+We need install the Vitis Core Development Environment.

 We prepare the zcu102_base platform in the vitis TRD project.
 The platform include all the libs that needed.